Frailty Academy

 • Medical causes – cardiovascular, postural hypotension, syncope, neurological for example, previous stroke, Parkinson’s, dementia.

-• Environment – e.g consider footwear, trip hazards, lighting.
+• Environment – for example ill-fitting shoes, trip hazards, lighting.

 For more information see the information on prevention of falls and maintaining independent mobility on ‘Let’s Get Steady’.